Pokechu22/ghidra-gcdsp-lang/README.md

 ## Manuals

 The only manual is the [GameCube DSP User's Manual](https://github.com/dolphin-emu/dolphin/tree/master/docs/DSP/GameCube_DSP_Users_Manual), which is unfortunately incomplete.
 I plan on adding to it with information I've found while working on this.

+There is also documentation in Dolphin's [DSPTables.cpp](https://github.com/dolphin-emu/dolphin/blob/master/Source/Core/Core/DSP/DSPTables.cpp) and in [Dolphin's interpreter](https://github.com/dolphin-emu/dolphin/tree/master/Source/Core/Core/DSP/Interpreter).
+However, DSPTables is a bit confusing to read with regards to instruction decoding, and some of the interpreter comments (e.g. those for `'LD`) are incorrect.
+The code itself can also be used as a reference.